 Raised on the Pacific waters of Vancouver Island, some may call Kate Hives amphibious!
 Starting kayaking at an early age, Kate has had a committed love affair with the natural world.
 Turning her passion into a career, she has worked as an outdoor educator, instructor and guide both commercially and in adaptive settings with school students and adults from around the world.
 A graduate of Lakehead University, with an Honours BA in Outdoor Recreation Parks and Tourism and a BA in Geography, specializations in Cartography, she has continued to pursue her training.
 Kate has worked with Liquid Skills Kayak School, and United World College in South East Asia.
-She is a Level 4 Guide with the SKGABC, as well as a SKGABC Guide Trainer and Examiner, a white water kayak Level 2 Instructor Leader with CKC and a Level 2 Instructor with Paddle Canada.
+She is an SKGABC Level 3 Guide with Class 4 Waters Endorsement, Guide Trainer and Examiner; a white water kayak Level 2 Instructor Leader with CKC; and a Level 2 Instructor with Paddle Canada.
 While traveling the world, Kate is a 'West Coast Girl' and has been returning to the BC coast for the past 10 years guiding paddlers through its western waters.

 With passion for nature, people, and sea kayaking, Sheila Porteous rejoined the SKGABC executive team with the hopes of supporting the guiding industry in general.
 As a level 3 guide and level 1 Paddle Canada instructor, Sheila dreams of taking a leave of absence from her job as a family counsellor to work in the industry for another summer or two.
 In the meantime, she picks up trips with companies that offer ‘paid holidays’ for occasional guides and instructs through local kayak clubs.
 She is also an active representative for the recreational kayaking community in Victoria, BC.
 The strengths she brings to the executive team include being an advocate for inclusion and diversity, possessing strong written and oral communication skills, a willingness to engage in courageous conversations, participating in various kayaking communities, and acting as a positive role model for various SKGABC members.

-Jo Nicolson is a Level Three SKGABC guide, and a PC Level 2 Instructor.
+Jo Nicolson is a Level Three SKGABC guide, and a Paddle Canada Level 2 Instructor.
 In the summer months she can be found guiding in the warm waters of Desolation Sound for Powell River Sea Kayak.
-She is an active member of both SISKA and Nanaimo Paddlers, and enjoys paddling anywhere and everywhere along the coast of Vancouver Island and coast of BC, in a variety of different conditions.
+She is an active member of both the South Island Sea Kayak Association and Nanaimo Paddlers, and enjoys paddling anywhere and everywhere along the coast of Vancouver Island and coast of BC, in a variety of different conditions.
 When not kayaking, Jo teaches in an elementary school in Victoria.

 After a rewarding career teaching Technology Education in the BC Public School system, Ken is enjoying the challenge of a new career as a Level 2 sea kayak guide and Level 1 Paddle Canada Instructor.
 Having a life long passion for teaching and the outdoors he enjoys sharing outdoor experiences with others and volunteering with Powell River Search and Rescue.
 Living in Powell River, Ken spends his summers guiding in Desolation Sound with Footprint Nature Explorations.
 During the winter he enjoys woodworking, travelling, skiing, hiking and paddling other areas of the BC coast.

-Daye Cooper is an educator, anthropologist, Level 3 guide, aspiring counselling psychotherapist and in love with the ocean.
+Daye Cooper is an educator, anthropologist, SKGABC Level Three guide, intern counselling psychotherapist and in love with the ocean.
 For her 16th birthday, Daye's parents asked if she wanted a car.
-She said she'd rather have a kayak and has put thousands of nautical miles of West Coast adventure on it since!
+She said she'd rather have a kayak and has put thousands of nautical miles of West Coast adventure on it since.
 With nearly a decade as Trip Coordinator networking paddling expeditions between the SFU, UVic and UBC outdoors clubs, Daye holds a BA and MA in world religions and anthropology, including coastal First Nations studies, and is currently working on an MA in Counselling.
-An active volunteer in Restorative Justice, crisis work, and with youth at risk, Daye brings both compassion and play to her work with stories, ukulele and games woven in to every paddle.
-Happy trails!
+Celestial navigation is a growing passion, as there is a vast richness of information on location, orientation, time, season, and meaning available to us in the skies.
+An active volunteer in Restorative Justice, crisis work, and with youth at risk, Daye brings both compassion and play to her work with stories, ukulele, and technical skill building woven in to every paddle.

 Assistant to the Executive Director